Stropdasman/bb-type-ahead/README.md

 This is a readme for the Type ahead field custom plugin.

 # Description
-A component used for querying tables, searching through results, selecting and then saving selected items back to the db.
+A component used for querying tables or data providers, searching through results, selecting and then saving selected items back to the db.

 ## Configuration

 ### General Section
 This has your main elements; your table select, types and fields.\
 <img width="270" alt="General settings" src="https://github.com/ConorWebb96/bb-typehead/assets/126772285/c62f41c6-e3d4-47f3-89df-1feea5143686">
-* The **Table** field is populates the selectable fields which can be binded to. **REQUIRED**
+* The **Table** field populates the selectable fields which can be binded to. **REQUIRED**
+* You can also use a **Data Provider** query as the source instead of a table.
 * **Type**, there are 3 different types, these change which fields can be selected. **REQUIRED**
 * **Field**, this is used to select the field you wish to target/save back to the database after selecting. **REQUIRED**